When opening ShoWorks, you receive a security warning reading (where <path> is a path to the file that is being opened):

 Determine the path that ShoWorks is installed (this location is also displayed in the <path> of the error message).

 You may find this by opening Windows Explorer and looking in your C:\ drive under either Program Files or Program Files (x86).
-The default path for ShoWorks is (for ShoWorks 2012 users, change the ShoWorks 2016 to ShoWorks 2012):
+The default path for ShoWorks is:

 Part B: Add the path including subfolders to the Trusted Locations.